 - Removing the SaaS customer’s right to audit compliance with the EU model clauses;

-- Restrictions on the rights of supervisory authorities to audit compliance with the EU model clauses.
+- Restrictions on the rights of supervisory authorities to audit compliance with the EU standard contractual clauses.

 Registration of Changes

-In some Member States (not the UK) SaaS suppliers and SaaS customers have a mandatory obligation to obtain authorisation to changes made to EU model clauses and there may also be an obligation to notify data protection authorities and regulators of changes made.
+In some Member States (not the UK) SaaS suppliers and SaaS customers have a mandatory obligation to obtain authorisation to changes made to EU standard contractual clauses and there may also be an obligation to notify data protection authorities and regulators of changes made.

 Irene Bodle is an IT lawyer specialising in SaaS, with over 14 years experience dealing with SaaS, cloud computing matters and IT law issues.
 If you require assistance with any SaaS agreements, cloud computing matters or any other IT legal issues please contact me at: